Setting up the Local VM Scanner on Linux

 • Make sure to use the appropriate commands for your system or cloud provider

-• If you need to run with sudo, place the AIKIDO_TOKEN env var after sudo, like this: sudo AIKIDO_TOKEN=REPLACE_ME <install_command>
+• If you need to run with root, place the AIKIDO_TOKEN env var after sudo, like this: sudo AIKIDO_TOKEN=REPLACE_ME <install_command>

 Installation and Upgrade

 Make sure you run as sudo and replace AIKIDO_TOKEN with valid token from Local VM scanning page in Aikido.
-You can also specify the VM_TYPE as one of: production, staging or development.
+To specify the VM environment (that you will see later in Aikido), you can also set the VM_TYPE variable as one of: production, staging or development.

 The VM Scanner Agent runs once a day, at a random time between 4:00 AM - 8:00 AM (machine time).